 Professor Nick Reid

-Professor - School of Environmental and Rural Science; Precision Agriculture Research Group
+Professor and Head - School of Environmental and Rural Science; Precision Agriculture Research Group (PARG)

 Phone: +61 2 6773 2759

-I am a Professor in Ecosystem Management and teach sustainable land management.
-From time to time, I also teach national park and wilderness management and agroforestry, and help teach ecosystem rehabilitation, sustaining our rural environments, and ecology.
+I am Head of the School of Environmental and Rural Science and a Professor in Ecosystem Management.
+I used to teach sustainable land management, national park and wilderness management, agroforestry and farm forestry, and help with ecosystem rehabilitation, sustaining our rural environments, and ecology.

 I supervise higher degree and coursework research students in a broad range of ecosystem management, natural resource, sustainable farming, protected area and biodiversity projects.

-I am particularly interested in how governments, industry, public and private organisations and the community can work together to pursue sustainable development, ecosystem stewardship and resilience-based, natural resource management and planning at local and regional scales.
+I am particularly interested in how governments, industry, public and private organisations and society can work together to pursue sustainable development, ecosystem stewardship and resilience-based natural-resource management and planning from local to global scales.

 BSc (Hons) (Adel), PhD (Adel)